scala/make-release-notes/hand-written.md

+### New features for Scala 2.10.0-RC3

-This is the second RC of Scala 2.10.0 release.
+This is the third RC of Scala 2.10.0 release.
 This release comes with a few new shiny features, notably:

 * Value Classes
     * [http://docs.scala-lang.org/overviews/core/value-classes.html](http://docs.scala-lang.org/overviews/core/value-classes.html)